IgChern/ExchangeWallet/README.md

-# FinancialBot
+# ExchangeWalletBot

-FinancialBot is a Telegram bot that provides currency exchange rates and allows you to keep track of your expenses and income in a personal financial journal.
+ExchangeWalletBot is a Telegram bot that provides currency exchange rates and allows you to keep track of your expenses and income in a personal financial journal.

 ## Features